No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

 We are available to answer any questions you have or to discuss your case.
 To get started, contact us for a free, confidential case review.
 We have offices in London; Washington, DC; Miami and San Francisco, and represent whistleblowers all over the world.

 Phillips & Cohen has had the best success of any lawyers representing international whistleblowers.
-One of our international clients received the largest SEC whistleblower reward – more than $32 million – for his assistance to the SEC and our work with enforcement officials to stop a massive securities fraud.
+One of our clients received the largest SEC whistleblower reward ever paid to an international whistleblower – more than $32 million – for his assistance to the SEC and our work with enforcement officials to stop a massive securities fraud.

-We also represented two other SEC whistleblowers who received SEC rewards, including one who received more than $3 million.
+We also represented three other SEC whistleblowers who received SEC rewards, including one who received more than $3 million.

 Whistleblower advocacy in Britain and elsewhere